 I get an email about those foam puzzle piece mats about once a week.
-If you have emailed me recently about it and I didn’t respond it’s because I have been rolling this one around in my brain for a while and I don’t have a “best” case scenario to offer you.
-But what I can do is talk about what they are made of and whether that fits into your definition of “safe”.
+If you have emailed me recently about it and I didn’t respond, it’s because I have been rolling this one around in my brain for a while and I don’t have a “best” case scenario to offer you.
+But I can talk about what they are made of and whether that fits into your definition of “safe”.
 I will also provide some alternative suggestions in a variety of price points.

 - PVC/Phthalates?
 Some companies who make these foam mats for kids will only go so far as to say that their product “meets the ASTM standards (American Standards for Toy Manufacturing) and are phthalate compliant.”
 Step2 told one of our readers that “Some components that are used with our ‘Playmats’ may contain small traces of pvc.”
 I don’t know if that means accessories or components of the mats themselves.
 But they will not go so far as to say they are phthalate free.
 I will be following up with them on this as soon as I get a moment to hop on the phone.

 - Flame Retardants.
-Many of the EVA Foam flooring companies use EVA foam that has been treated with flame retardants.
+Many of EVA Foam flooring companies use EVA foam that has been treated with flame retardants.
 Some have and some haven’t… this is where the information gets a little sketchy and I’m still trying to determine if it’s an issue for all EVA foam matting.
 There is some suggestion that EVA Foam in its original state is inherently flame resistant.
-What I can’t determine is whether the foam is treated in addition to that.
-On the plus side, when EVA foam does burn it doesn’t have the same toxicity as PVC – no chlorine, dioxins, etc. I’m still looking into this part.
+I can’t determine whether the foam is treated in addition to that.
+On the plus side, when EVA foam burns, it doesn’t have the same toxicity as PVC – no chlorine, dioxins, etc. I’m still looking into this part.

 So there you go.
 I do believe EVA foam can be recycled and reused but it may be very tricky to find a place to bring it who’ll take it for recycling.
 From an environmental standpoint, EVA isn’t going to save the planet.
 So this one is up to you.